RegisKonan/RegisKonan.github.io/content/_index.md

         ***

-        ### Data Science Workshop: From theory to Practice
+        ### Data Science Workshop: From Theory to Practice
         * **Institution:** African Institute for Mathematical Sciences (AIMS) Research Innovation Centre
         * **Description:** Active participation and completion of the practical Data Science workshop focused on transitioning from theory to real-world applications.